Hisense: Products and services

 Hisense manufactures white goods, televisions, set-top boxes, digital TV broadcasting equipment, mobile devices (including phones), wireless modules, wireless PC cards, optical components, personal computers (desktops and laptops), projectors and monitors, as well as POS solutions.
 In 2018, Hisense released its first OLED television, and its first 8K television was released in 2021.
 In the early 2020s, the company has expanded into the projector market.
 At the 2023 CES, Hisense also presented several gaming monitors.

 Hisense has developed mobile devices, including regular Android-based smartphones and tablets, as well as Android smartphones with e-ink displays, and other related portable devices, marketed as e-ink music players and e-readers.
 Hisense has created a customized version of Android called Vision.
 In some regions (e.g. in Mexico and South Africa), Hisense is a major mobile phone manufacturer, primarily offering budget or mid-tier devices.
 In Indonesia, the company's mobile phones were largely offered under Smartfren's Andromax brand.
 In 2019, Hisense phones were made available in Serbia.

 Although Hisense's core business are budget TVs, the company has a broad market coverage, offering devices in all price ranges.
 Particularly since the 2020s, the company has been offering high-end television models in large screen sizes, being the largest manufacturer of 100-inch TVs by shipment as of 2023.
 As of 2023, Hisense's flagship TV line is the UX series of mini LED TVs, which are positioned above the company's OLED models.

 Hisense retails products under several brand names, including Hisense, Toshiba, Gorenje, Sharp, Kelon, Hitachi, Asko and Ronshen.

 VIDAA

 VIDAA is a Linux-based smart TV operating system developed by VIDAA USA, Inc., a subsidiary of Hisense.
 Introduced in 2014, VIDAA is designed to provide an integrated platform for accessing multimedia content, including streaming services, live TV, and applications, on smart televisions.
-It is implemented on a range of smart TVs produced by manufacturers such as Hisense, Toshiba, and Loewe.
+It is implemented on a range of smart TVs produced by manufacturers such as Hisense, Toshiba, Polytron, and Loewe.
 The operating system is able to aggregate content from various sources, allowing users to access content from different services from a unified platform.

 As of 2023, VIDAA reportedly operated on over 30 million connected devices worldwide.
 In 2024, VIDAA was the second most installed smart TV operating system behind Tizen.

-VIDAA's partners include over 400 content providers, including services such as Netflix, YouTube, Amazon Prime Video, Disney+, Viaplay, Crunchyroll.
+VIDAA's partners include over 400 content providers, including services such as Netflix, YouTube, Amazon Prime Video, Viu, iQIYI, DAZN, iWant, HBO Max, Disney+, Viaplay, Crunchyroll.